 During his time in the USA, he also wrote the History of the Accordion for the USA’s Contemporary Keyboard magazine (much of this article is featured on the Accordions Worldwide website).

 He has adjucated at the UK’ s National Accordion Organization’s Accordion Day for many years.
 He moved to the United States again in 1979, where he lived for over 20 years.
-During that time, he adjudicated many accordion competitions including the annual National Accordion Championships held by the American Accordionist Association (AAA).
+During that time, he adjudicated at accordion competitions including the annual National Accordion Championships held by the American Accordionist Association (AAA).
 In 1968, together with Faithe Deffner, he organized the first Floating Accordion Festival aboard the ocean liner Galileo, when more than 600 accordionists took part in a 6-day festival cruise from New York to Bermuda and back to New York.
 He also taught at the Acme Accordion School, operated by the respected contemporary accordionist and educator Stanley Darrow.

-He has written over 80 compositions for the instrument, varying from elementary solos and duets to virtuoso works, and his virtuoso pieces have been played at the states and national competition level in the United States.
+He has written over 80 compositions for the instrument, varying from elementary solos and duets to virtuostic works (his virtuoso composition Fantasia Bréve has been played at state and national competition levels in the USA).

 He now lives in Hampshire in England, and enjoys composing for the instrument, and adjudicating.
 Douglas Ward is a member of the Performing Rights Society (PRS), and all compositions have ISMN bar codes for identification.